 What is the outlook (prognosis)?

 The outlook is variable.
-It depends on which part or parts of the gut are affected and how often and how severe the flare-ups are.
+It depends on which part or parts of the gut (gastrointestinal tract) are affected and how often and how severe the flare-ups are.
 Without treatment:

 - About 3 in 20 people with Crohn's disease have frequent and/or severe flare-ups.

-- Most people would fall somewhere in between, have flare-ups from time to time, but can have long spells without symptoms.
+- Most people would fall somewhere in between - have flare-ups from time to time but have long spells without symptoms.

 Sometimes a severe flare-up is life-threatening and a small number of people die as a result of a serious complication such as a perforated gut.